24/7 Emergency Fire Damage Cleanup and Restoration Services in Southern California

 Also read: Preventing Water Leaks: Types and How to Do It

-If your pipe is already broken and leaking water into the house, make sure you turn off any faucets in your home so there is not too much pressure on the leaky pipe.
+If your pipe is already broken and leaking water into the house, turn off the main water supply valve immediately to stop water flow and reduce pressure on the damaged pipe.
 Turn off the power for safety reasons.
 Now, find a watertight container and fill it up with sand.
 Place the container on top of your broken pipe to help distribute the weight more evenly.

 If your drain is clogged, the best way to unclog it is by using a plunger.
 Fill up the sink with water and place the plunger on top of it so that there is an airtight seal (make sure you don’t put too much pressure).
 Now pull back on the plunger slowly while pushing down at a steady pace.
 If that doesn’t work, pour hot water down the drain and try again.